-- •Have your power tool serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the power tool is maintained. - •Never service damaged battery packs.
-Service of battery packs should only be performed by the manufacturer or authorized service providers.
+Have your power tool serviced by a qualified repair person using only identical replacement parts.
+This will ensure that the safety of the power tool is maintained.

 SPECIFIC SAFETY RULES FOR DIE GRINDERS

 Safety Warnings Common for Grinding, Sanding, Wire Brushing, Polishing, Carving or Abrasive Cutting-Off Operations: